This page is for the Japanese Pantheon deities that are playable in Smite. The entirety of any God's lore can be found on the official Smite website

 Kuzenbo is a Guardian god who heavily emphasizes displacement, moving his enemies around to better control them.
 His passive, Water Bowl, grants him a stack of damage mitigation for every 2% of his maximum health in damage he takes, stacking up to ten times.
 Stacks last for ten seconds and are replenished each time he gains another, but he will instantly lose half of them if he's displaced by crowd control (knocked up, knocked back, pulled, etc.).
 His first ability, NeNe Kappa, has him toss the aforementioned kappa forward.
 The NeNe Kappa can ricochet off walls up to twice and will pass through minions, dealing damage.
 Once the NeNe Kappa reaches the end of his trajectory or hits an enemy god it will emerge, attacking its closest target for a brief period.
 His second ability, Shell Spikes, shields him with extended spikes that reflects a percentage of the damage he takes back at his opponents.
 Additionally, taking damage while this ability is active reduces the cooldown of NeNe Kappa.
 His third ability, Sumo Slam, has him charge forward, passing and damaging minions and grabbing and pushing the first enemy god he hits.
 Kuzenbo can further damage a god he is pushing by colliding either with other enemy gods or with a wall.
 His ultimate, Watery Grave, makes him retreat in his shell as he spins around, generating vicious waves.
 He moves faster and freely in all directions while the ultimate is active, and enemies that are hit take damage and are knocked back.
 Enemies can also be hit multiple times by Watery Grave, though the amount of damage it does is cut in half after the first hit.

 - Attack Reflector: Shell Spikes basically gives him a free Hide of Nemean Lion temporarily, with the bonus of reducing one of his skills' cooldown if someone hits him during it.
+It can even be activated while he's crowd-controlled to really give someone hoping to land a lethal lockdown combo on him a nasty surprise.

 - Boisterous Bruiser: Kuzenbo is a total loudmouth, loudly listing his exploits on pretty much every action you take, making poses when he's idling and being as standoffish as possible.
 With that said, he's still a helpful, tanky Guardian with a high damage output to boot.